-Webpack vs Gulp vs Grunt vs Browserify: Which tool to use in 2019?
+Webpack vs Gulp vs Grunt vs Browserify: Which tool to use?

 Today utilizing a workflow automation tools like Gulp or Grunt is essential for every project concerning web application development.
 They help to improve the previously mentioned aspects and automate routine developer's operations, e.g. CSS preprocessing, image compression, code minification, etc. There's also a Webpack which is a powerful bundle manager that is useful for bundling various files together into a dependency graph.
 However, it also contains features of a basic task runner that makes him a competitor to Grunt or Gulp task runner.

-That's why we'll discuss what automation tool you'd better use in 2019: Gulp, Grunt, Webpack or Browserify. and thoroughly but clearly review all of their pros and cons.
+That's why we'll discuss what automation tool you'd better use: Gulp, Grunt, Webpack or Browserify. and thoroughly but clearly review all of their pros and cons.

 Why use build tools like Grunt, Gulp or Webpack?

 There is a decent share of routine tasks that every front-end developer has to face with.
 But since we are developers and it's our duty to build programs that can automate then automating our workflow is the first and the least we should start with.

 A few of the routine operations which we do in our every day's work: